Driving while black: Canada

 A 2002 analysis by the Toronto Star found that police were more likely to stop black drivers than white drivers in Toronto without evidence of an offense.
 The Star looked at "out-of-sight" offenses such as failing to update a driver's license or driving without insurance when no other offense was found.
 "Out-of-sight" offenses could only be discovered if police had some other reason to stop the driver, thus suggesting racial profiling.

 In 2003, the Nova Scotia Human Rights Commission ruled that the human rights of Black Canadian boxer Kirk Johnson were violated while driving.
 Police would repeatedly pull Johnson over, and in one case seized his car because the officer was not satisfied with Johnson's documents.

 In March 2019, criminologist Scot Wortley released a study that found that the RCMP in suburban Halifax, Nova Scotia performed street checks five times more often on Black people than white people.
 Street checks or carding is the police practice of stopping people at random on the street to collect personal information for later storage in a police database.

 In July 2021, two RCMP officers in Nova Scotia stopped a car containing a black couple, and ordered the male driver at gunpoint to exit the vehicle with arms raised.
 After several minutes of explanation, the officers released the couple.
 The officers discovered that the driver was Dean Simmonds, a Halifax police superintendent and a 20-year veteran of the force.
 He was wearing plain clothes and was on a grocery trip.
 His wife in the car was Angela Simmonds, a lawyer and a Liberal Party candidate in the 2021 provincial election.
 The RCMP officers said their reaction was due to reports of gun shots in the area.
 The couple planned to launch a complaint of racial profiling with the Civilian Review and Complaints Commission.

 United Kingdom

 In July 2020, the British athlete Bianca Williams and the Portuguese sprinter Ricardo dos Santos were stopped and searched while driving in London by Metropolitan Police officers on suspicion of possession of drugs and weapons.
 After the couple were handcuffed and their child's details taken, police found no suspicious material and no arrests were made.
 Five officers involved were later referred to disciplinary hearings on charges of gross misconduct.
 Williams and dos Santos said they had been victims of racial profiling and had been stopped for "driving whilst black".

 In popular culture

-In the successful comedy show Everybody Hates Chris, after his stern take when being hall monitor, Chris is stopped by his nemesis Joey Caruso, who gives Chris a citation for "WWB - Walking while black".
+In a 2007 episode of the comedy show Everybody Hates Chris, after his stern take when being hall monitor, Chris is stopped by his nemesis Joey Caruso, who gives Chris a citation for "WWB - Walking while black".